George091/RNN/README.md

 # RNN
+"On my honor, I have neither given nor received any unacknowledged aid on this assignment."
 ## GENERAL OVERVIEW

 This is the readme for the "RNN.py" file, created by George Barker and Andre Zeromski for CSCI315 Artificial Intelligence with Professor Cody Watson.